 The TOEFL requirement is based on native language, not citizenship status.
 No other English proficiency exam will be accepted.
-The TOEFL is waived for applicants who have graduated at the bachelor's or master's level from a regionally accredited U.S. institution or a post secondary institution abroad that is recognized by the Ministry of Education in the host country in English-speaking countries only.
+The TOEFL is waived for applicants who have graduated at the bachelor's or master's level from a regionally accredited U.S. institution or a post-secondary institution abroad that is recognized by the Ministry of Education in the host country in English-speaking countries only.
 Copies of student score reports are not acceptable.
 The minimum acceptable score is 570 (Paper Test) or 230 (Computer Test).
-Copies of student score reports are not acceptable.
-The SHS code is 3761.
+Copies of student score reports are not acceptable; we are currently unable to accept electronic scores at this time.
+The SNHS code is 3761.
 Further information about this exam can be obtained by directly contacting: TOEFL, Educational Testing Service, P.O.
 Box 6151, Princeton, New Jersey 08541-6151, telephone: 215.750.8050 or www.toefl.org.
 TOEFL does not replace GRE.